accelerated-text/accelerated-text/README.md

 * data usage within a text is defined.

-Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine to produce multiple variations of the text exactly exactly expressing what was intended to bo communicated to the readers.
+Document Plans and the connected data are used by Accelerated Text's Natural Language Generation engine to produce multiple variations of the text exactly expressing what was intended to be communicated to the readers.

 ## Philosophy

 > Whereof one cannot speak thereof one must be silent <br>
 >   -- _Wittgenstein_

-Natural language generation is a broad domain with applications in chat-bots, story generation, and data description to name a few.
+Natural language generation is a broad domain with applications in chat-bots, story generation, and data descriptions to name a few.
-Accelerated Text focuses on applying NLG technology to solve your "data to text" needs.
+Accelerated Text focuses on applying NLG technology to solve your *data to text* needs.

 Data descriptions require precision.
-For example, a text describing weather conditions can not invent things beyond what it was provided: Temperature: -1C, Humidity: 40%, Wind: 10km/h.
+For example, a text describing weather conditions can not invent things beyond what it was provided with: Temperature: -1C, Humidity: 40%, Wind: 10km/h.
-A generated text can only state those facts.
+The generated text can only state those facts.
 The expression of an individual fact - temperature - could vary.
 It could result in a "it is cold", or "it is just below freezing", or "-1C" but this fact will be stated because it is in the data.
-A "data to text" system is also not one to elaborate on a story about the serenity of the freezing lake - again, it was not in the supplied data.
+A data to text system is also not the one to elaborate on a story adding something about the serenity of the freezing lake - again, it was not in the supplied data.

 Accelerated Text follows the principle of this strict adherence to the data-bound text generation.
-Via its user interface it provides instruments to define how the data should be translated into descriptive text.
+Via its user interface it provides instruments to define how the data should be translated into a descriptive text.
-This description - a document plan - is executed by its natural language generation engine to produce texts that vary in structure and wording but are always and only about the data provided.
+This description - a document plan - is executed by natural language generation engine to produce texts that vary in structure and wording but are always and only about the data provided.

 ## Key Features